MasoomMaseer/BlinkIT-Dashboard/README.md

 Location-based insights and customer demographics at the bottom.

 Outcome :
 The Blinkit Sales Analysis Dashboard serves as an intuitive and interactive tool for understanding business performance and customer preferences.
-Key outcomes include:

-Sales Performance Insights:
-$1.20M in total sales with Medium-sized outlets and Tier 3 locations leading in revenue.
-Regular-fat products dominate sales but highlight opportunities for promoting Low-fat options.

-Outlet and Location Insights:
-Medium-sized outlets are the highest contributors to revenue, followed by large-sized outlets.
-Tier 3 locations outshine Tier 1 and Tier 2 in sales performance.

-Product Demand and Trends:
-Fruits, Vegetables, and Snack Foods are top-performing categories, indicating strong demand.
-Low-performing categories (Seafood, Breakfast Items) present opportunities for inventory optimization.

-Actionable Insights:
-Expand operations in Tier 3 locations and focus on scaling medium-sized outlets.
-Optimize inventory and marketing strategies for high-demand product categories.
-Improve customer satisfaction by addressing gaps in service quality.
-This dashboard enables Blinkit stakeholders to identify trends, improve operational efficiency, and strategically plan for growth and profitability.